Future Focus Group: An incubator of ideas for our city

-An intake of around 30 participants is sought with equal gender representation actively targeted.
-A transformational experience for the emerging leaders in our Member organisations, the program features 19 evening workshops and active one-on-one mentoring, as well as opportunities to build enduring relationships with other participants and alumni.
+Now in its third decade, the program features an induction weekend, 19 evening workshops and active one-on-one mentoring, as well as opportunities to build enduring relationships with other participants and alumni.

 From big business through to universities and genuine not-for-profits, Future Focus Group attracts participants from every sector of the Committee’s membership base.
 This broad exposure enables participants to develop connections and work with colleagues outside their usual circles, creating a network of professional relationships and friendships that can last a lifetime.

-Celebrating its 21st anniversary this year, this valued and elite 21 month program brings talented people together, fostering practical leadership skills by providing project-based, real-life learning experiences and unique access to senior business and community leaders.
+Having celebrated its 21st anniversary in 2017, this valued and elite 21 month program brings talented people together, fostering practical leadership skills by providing project-based, real-life learning experiences and unique access to senior business and community leaders.
 It develops our future leaders so that they can better influence the decisions around ensuring our city remains inclusive and prosperous.

 So what is the Future Focus Group?